top of page

 resume

-Dr. shady R. Radical, CA. works around issues of preservation in Black performance and production cultures.
-She earned a Ph.D. from Georgia State University in Moving Image Studies and a Master's degree in Curatorial Arts and Visual Culture from New York University.
-Currently, she is teaching Dance history in the Dance Performance and Choreography Department at Spelman College.
-She's taught Race and Representation in Film & TV; Documenting Performance; and The History of Film at Georgia State University.
+shady R. Radical, MLIS, M.A., CA, Ph.D. works around issues of preservation in performance and production cultures.
+She earned a Ph.D. from Georgia State University in Moving Image Studies: a Master's in Library Science degree in Archival Science from the University of Alabama; and a Master's degree in Curatorial Arts and Visual Culture from New York University.
+Currently, she is teaching philosophy and history at Spelman College.

 Press, Research, and Writing